 Educate and collaborate with parents

-Educate parents about what it is about their AOD use that makes their child vulnerable, what risks they face and how these risks can impact on them now and in the future.
+Educate parents about what it is about their alcohol and other drugs use that makes their child vulnerable, what risks they face and how these risks can impact on them now and in the future.

-If you have worked with the children and used tools such as the Three Houses or the Future House, ask the children if you can share these with the parents.
-Hearing how their AOD use is affecting their child or children can be a powerful motivator.
+If you have worked with the children and used tools such as the The Three Houses Tool or the The Future House, ask the children if you can share these with the parents.
+Hearing how their alcohol and other drugs use is affecting their child or children can be a powerful motivator.

 You also need to be clear about what will be done and by when and who is responsible.
 Collaborate with parents and the safety and support network to discover the best ways to make change happen.